rajkumarkanjo/Benz-Assignment/README.md

    3 .
 Consumer-service : This service will receive the request from consumer-service and based on the fileType(CSV,XML) it will process.

-	 All these Microservices are cummunicating using declarative web service Feign-client.
+	 All these Microservices are communicating using declarative web service Feign-client.